UstadMobile/UstadMobile/core/Module.md

 * BlobUploadServerUseCase: manages an http server endpoint to receive blob uploads.
 This should be used (retained) on the server side as a singleton.

+# Package com.ustadmobile.core.contentformats

+Each package contains support for a given format e.g. EPUB.
+H5P, xAPI, etc. This often includes models (e.g. for use with Kotlinx Serialization) that are used by both the importer and view.
+There is a ContentImporter implementation for each format on supported platforms.